zwang271/WEST/Documentation/GUIREADME.md

-# WEST mLTL Truth Table Generator
+# WEST GUI Instructions

-This README describes how to use the WEST program directly from the terminal.
-For instructions on using the WEST GUI, see the file GUIREADME.md.
+This README describes how to use the WEST GUI.
+For instructions on using WEST directly from the terminal, see the file WESTREADME.md.
 The WEST mLTL Truth Table Generator is a program that parses well-formed mLTL formulas and outputs the regular expression for the computations that satisfy the formula.
 Our recursive algorithm is based on the regular expressions of mLTL operators and runs with approximately doubly exponential space and time complexity in the worst case.